 It has been wonderful to discover that God is capable of helping me overcome and heal from the wounds of my past.
 There are still difficult days, and the occasional nightmare.
 But learning to forgive myself has freed my heart to receive His healing, and, as the days go by, is helping me learn how to forgive her as well.

 This article is the first of a three-part series.
-Forthcoming—“Surviving Sexual Assault: How I am Learning to Forgive an Abuser”, and “Surviving Sexual Assault: How I Learned to Forgive the Church”.
+Read the second part of the series “Surviving Sexual Assault: How I am Learning to Forgive an Abuser” here and the last part “Surviving Sexual Assault: Why It Has Been Difficult to Forgive the Church” here.